kihab/f1-app/infrastructure/docs/ci_cd_pipeline_plan.md

 └───────────────────────────────────────────────────────────────────┘
 ```

 The pipeline automatically runs on pushes to main/master branches and on pull requests targeting these branches.
-Each stage must pass before proceeding to the next one, ensuring code quality at every step.
+Both jobs run in parallel, ensuring efficient resource utilization while maintaining code quality standards.
+The backend pipeline enforces 80% coverage across lines, statements, functions, and branches, while the iOS pipeline enforces 70% line coverage.

 ---